marco-carrillo/Homework4-Portfolio/README.md

 ## Functionality

 The application starts by asking the user to enter his or her name.
-Although the homework didn't require us to ask for a name upfront and only ask for the name once the user scored higher than the higher score on file, we decided to provide a more personalized experience and proveide the name of the user on the dashboard while the quiz was in progress.
+Although the homework didn't require us to ask for a name upfront and only ask for the name once the user scored higher than the higher score on file, we decided to provide a more personalized experience and provide the name of the user on the dashboard while the quiz was in progress.

 The user will enter his or her name, and the application will wish them good luck and quickly move to start the timer, and provide the first question.